-ARTICLE 4.
+ARTICLE 3.
 EQUAL OPPORTUNITY EMPLOYER

-The Employer and the Union agree not to discriminate against any individual with respect to any term or condition of employment nor limit, segregate or classify employees in any way to deprive any individual employee of employment opportunities because of such individual's race, color, religion, sex, national origin, disability, veterans status, sexual preference or identity, genetic orientation, gender information Genetic (consistent with the Information Nondiscrimination Act (GINA)), age, and any other legally protected group or class.
+The Employer and the Union agree not to discriminate against any individual with respect to any term or condition of employment nor limit, segregate or classify employees in any way to deprive any individual employee of employment opportunities because of such individual's race, color, religion, sex, national origin, disability, veterans status, sexual preference or orientation, gender identity, genetic information (consistent with the Genetic Information Nondiscrimination Act (GINA)), age, and any other legally protected group or class.
 Nothing in this National Teamsters Addendum shall be interpreted to deny any employee his/her ability to raise statutory discrimination claims through applicable court or administrative proceedings.

-ARTICLE 5.
+ARTICLE 4.
 EMPLOYMENT CATEGORIES